EugenBobrowski/robots-txt-rewrite/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manage your robots.txt from admin side
+Provide the easy managment of your robots.txt from admin side.
+It propose you the advanced then standard robots.txt content too.

 == Description ==